yash-gt08/Fake-News-Detection-/README.md

 4) Captured sequence context using a Bidirectional LSTM Layer.
 5) Output predictions with a Dense Layer.

-Results : achieved 97% accuracy in classifying news articles as real or fake.
+Results : Achieved 97% accuracy in classifying news articles as real or fake.